 Families Helping Families of Greater New Orleans offers 3 Programs:

 This is the #1 reason families call us.
 Everyone needs someone to talk to when they are dealing with challenges in their lives.
 Frequently parents of children with disabilities don’t have family or friends that understand these challenges.
-When new parents call us their first response is “wow, you get it”.
+When new parents call us their first response is “wow, you get it.”
 As parents, we know firsthand what it’s like to raise a child with a disability.
 We understand the initial grieving process and the eventual amazement the child brings to your family.
 We provide peer to peer support several ways.
 Most people want to call us on the phone, while others want to come in our office for a more personal visit.
 Some prefer to connect on email and even social media.
 No matter how you contact us, our goal is to provide you with the support you need.

 Information and Referral